 - Course name and section number (if available)

-- Number of students in the course at maximum capacity
+- Number of students in any one course section (and total enrollment) at maximum capacity

 - What deliverable will be required as part of this course?

 - Will students work in groups, individually or both on the final deliverable?

 - Are there opportunities for peer-to-peer review and feedback during the semester?

 - Will Graduate Assistants be grading the research components of this course?
 If so, what training have they received to facilitate this component?

 - Do all instructors have terminal degrees and/or permanent faculty appointments at UCF?

 - Highlights aspects of course directly related to evaluation rubric